Health Insurance by Province: What’s Covered in Canada

 How much can private health insurance save you?

-While your exact savings will depend on your healthcare expenses and which private health insurance plan you choose, our research suggests you can save nearly $2,000 per year.
+While your exact savings will depend on your healthcare expenses and which private health insurance plan you choose, our research suggests that most Canadian households can save between $1,000 and $2,000 per year.

 * Figures represent the average total amount spent on selected health-related products and services per Canadian household in 2023.